-I think, obviously, you might think me a little biased if I explained why we are a good choice if you have been seriously injured, especially if you or someone you love has suffered a head injury, or been the victim of a reckless trucking company or premises owner.
-But, I thought it might be useful if I could give some tips of types of Plaintiff’s attorneys, or injury lawyers, that you might avoid.
+Obviously, you might think me a little biased if I explained why we are a good choice if you have been seriously injured, especially if you or someone you love has suffered a head injury, or been the victim of a reckless trucking company or premises owner.
+But, I thought it might be useful if I could give some tips of types of plaintiff’s attorneys, or injury lawyers, that you might avoid.
 It is important to note that I know many excellent and honest attorneys in this practice area, but with every field—there are always some to avoid.

 Hire Someone Who Is Willing To Fight, Rather Than Settle

 Another issue with many of the firms you see advertising constantly is they are what are referred to as “settlement mills” in our business.
-This is related to churning and burning cases, and just refers to the fact that they only settle cases and do not take anything to trial.
-This might seem like a great thing at first, I mean who does not want to settle their case and avoid trial.
+This is related to churning and burning cases but just refers to the fact that they only settle cases and do not take anything to trial.
+This might seem like a great thing at first.
+Who doesn't want to settle their case and avoid trial?
 The problem is the cumulative effect of settling so many cases.
 The insurance companies know that you are not willing to take it all the way to trial, so they can offer less money than they would to an attorney they know has no problem taking it to trial.

 If you do this research upfront, you will be able to rest easy through the rest of the process knowing you have a competent lawyer pushing hard to maximize the value of your individual case—because they handle less volume of cases and make their money by maximizing the value of each case.
 Don’t get hammered by a wrong decision when it comes to hiring an attorney when you have a significant injury.
 After all, you only get one swing at getting it right.